Khaled-Kamal/Academic-Advisor-Project/README.md

-# Decision tree implementation
+#Academic-Advisor-Project

-## About the Decision tree
+## About the Academic-Advisor-Project

 Decision Tree is one of the most powerful and popular algorithms.
 Python Decision-tree algorithm falls under the category of supervised learning algorithms.
 It works for both continuous as well as categorical output variables.
 In this article, We are going to implement a Decision tree in Python algorithm on the Balance Scale Weight & Distance Database presented on the UCI.

 Decision Tree